-Rand Fishkin, founder of Spark Toro, mentioned on an episode of “Reel Talk” that a good number of target customers will judge a product on its first impression for the foreseeable future, which makes it even more important to roll out in a way that appeals to customers.
+Rand Fishkin, the founder of Spark Toro, mentioned in an episode of “Reel Talk” that a good number of target customers will judge a product on its first impression for the foreseeable future, which makes it even more important to roll out in a way that appeals to customers.

 Rand said he took that to heart when they launched Spark Toro.
-They wanted it to be as close to perfect for an initial rollout as possible.
+They wanted it to be as close to perfect for an initial rollout.
 They invited Beta testers and went from there.